hilze/surveymanager/Readme.md

 id attribute values:
 -
 - *users* - Applied to a div tag.
 A list of users
-- *UID* - Applied to a FORM tag.
-A form for creating a user
+- *ID* - Applied to a FORM tag.
+A form for creating a user.
+The ID is an input of employee on form.
 - *respondents* -   Applied to a div tag.
 A a list of respondents
 - *RID* - Applied to a FORM tag.
 A form for creating a respondent
 - *contacts* -  Applied to a div tag.
 A list of contacts